 It almost sounds too good to be true, but science says otherwise!
 According to a study conducted by the University of Massachusetts at Amherst and Harvard T.H.
 Chan School of Public Health, women whose diet was at least 6.5% vegetable protein-based lowered their risk for early menopause by 16%.
 During this 20 year observance from 1991 to 2011, scientists eliminated variables such as age, BMI, and smoking habits to determine the link between food and early menopause was, in fact, vegetable proteins.

 While this research is new, it is suggested that vegetable proteins delay early menopause because they contain isoflavones.
 Isoflavones are phytoestrogens (or plant estrogens) that are similar in chemical structure to the estrogen produced in the ovaries.
 Although, much weaker than estrogen, eating large enough portions of isoflavone-rich vegetable proteins can actually help to fill the void of estrogen lost in women predisposed to early menopause.

 Getting Your Vegetable Protein Fix

-Incorporating more vegetable proteins into your diet is an easy and tasty way to decrease your risk for early menopause.
-Based on a 2000 calorie diet, a woman should ideally aim for three to four servings (or 32.5 g) of vegetable protein-rich foods per day.
+Firstly, incorporating more vegetable proteins into your diet is an easy and tasty way to decrease your risk for early menopause.
+For instance, based on a 2000 calorie diet, a woman should ideally aim for three to four servings (or 32.5 g) of vegetable protein-rich foods per day.
 For overall health benefits, add other vegetables as total fruit and vegetable servings to get all of your nutrients are 7-10.

 The next time you stop by your local grocery store, consider adding these sources of vegetable proteins to your meal rotation: